Shoe fashion is unlike dress fashion.

 in September 2005, six months after their web site was first

-put online, working with a PR agency called Futerra that did
+put online, working with the Futerra PR agency that did a lot

 Council, the British Broadcasting Corporation's Ethical